maikaisogawa/dashi-scale-hackathon/README.md

 i'm building dashi to deal-source promising startups and founders. i'm also building dashi to reduce the natural gap that exists for minorities due to traditional sourcing methods (network, access).

+note: this project was built for the Scale AI hackathon hosted at GitHub on April 20 (420 tokeitup), 2024